kanton-bern/hellodata-be/hello-data-deployment/docker-compose/README.md

 # Added by Docker Desktop
 <YOUR-IP-HERE> host.docker.internal
 <YOUR-IP-HERE> gateway.docker.internal
+# Add this line yourself - needed to work with keycloak 23 on Google Chrome browser
+127.0.0.1 keycloak.localhost
 # To allow the same kube context to work on the host and the container:
 127.0.0.1 kubernetes.docker.internal
 # End of section